GeorgyOstr/philosophers/README.md

-*This project has been created as part of the 42 curriculum by gostroum...*
+*This project has been created as part of the 42 curriculum by gostroum.*
 # Philosophers

 ## Description